cgwire/kitsu/CONTRIBUTING.md

 ## Improve the documentation

-You can contribute to the documentation of Kitsu by correcting sentences or adding information into it.
+You can contribute to the documentation of Kitsu by correcting sentences or adding information to it.
 Find below the list of the documentation repositories:

 * Kitsu: https://github.com/cgwire/kitsu/tree/docs